zerynth/docs/docs/reference/libs/zerynth/zerynthshield/docs/examples.md

 # Examples

-The following are a list of examples for lib.zerynth.zerynthshield
+The following are a list of examples for lib.zerynth.zerynthshield.

 ## Zerynth Shield Basics

 Zerynth Shield defines pin names in a board indipendent manner.
 This way you can upload the same script on different boards without changing anything.
 In this example raw values from sensors are read and printed to console.

 ```main.py```